ai4up/urban-centrality-index/README.md

 ```

+## Documentation

+For more information of how the index is calculated, see `R` [docs](https://ipeagit.github.io/uci/articles/uci.html).

 ## Citation

- The original R package [uci](https://github.com/ipeaGIT/uci) is developed by a team at the Institute for Applied Economic Research (Ipea), Brazil.
+ The original `R` package [uci](https://github.com/ipeaGIT/uci) is developed by a team at the Institute for Applied Economic Research (Ipea), Brazil.
 If you use this package in research publications, please cite it as:

 * Pereira, R. H. M., Nadalin, V., Monasterio, L., & Albuquerque, P. H. (2013). **Urban centrality: a simple index**. *Geographical analysis*, 45(1), 77-89. [https://www.doi.org/10.1111/gean.12002](https://www.doi.org/10.1111/gean.12002)